Vaibhav-sa30/Surprise-Housing-Project/README.md

 ### Understanding The Dataset

-- MSSubclass: Identifies the type of dwelling involved in the sale.
+- **MSSubclass**: Identifies the type of dwelling involved in the sale.
-- MSZonning: Identifies the general zoning classification of the sale.
+- **MSZonning**: Identifies the general zoning classification of the sale.
   - A Agriculture
   - C Commercial
   - FV Floating Village Residential